 Prior to joining Foley, Jonathan was a partner at White & Case LLP and Pennie & Edmonds, LLP, where he was chair of the Trademark/Copyright Group.
 He has successfully represented major companies in intellectual property matters, including Acco Products; Aristocrat Technologies; Avon Products; Bacardi & Co.; Cablevision; Calvin Klein; Cannondale Bicycle Corp.; Citigroup; Caesars Entertainment; Diageo; Distillerie Stock; Deutsche Bank Trust Co.; Emjoi, Inc.; Field & Stream Holdings, LLC; Games Workshop; Hasbro; Herman Miller, Inc.; Ingersoll-Rand; Jim Beam Brands; JP Morgan & Chase Co.; Novartis; Phillips Van Heusen; Priceline; QVC, Rambus, Inc.; Sony Pictures Entertainment; Stiefel Laboratories; Swiss Army Brands; and Valentino.

 Jonathan has been Peer Review Rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell's peer review rating system.
 He is regularly recognized among the top Intellectual Property Lawyers by The Legal 500 USA, most recently in 2017 and 2018, and also in the area of marketing and advertising in 2011 – 2014, 2016, and 2017.
 Jonathan has been selected by his peers for inclusion in The Best Lawyers in America© since 2013 in the field of Litigation – Intellectual Property and ranked by Who’s Who Legal: Trademarks (2015 – 2018).
 He is described by clients as a "superb communicator" who also "has an eye to practical advice" and a "leader in the field."
-He was selected for inclusion in the New York Super Lawyers® list for his intellectual property litigation work, most recently in 2018.
+He was selected for inclusion in the New York Super Lawyers® list for his intellectual property litigation work in 2018 and 2020.
 Jonathan has been named in the 2011 – 2020 World Trademark Review's "WTR 1000" directory, where he is described as "smart, skilled and reliable litigator with a great depth of experience and a very practical approach to lawyering,” and is also listed in the Euromoney’s Guide to the World’s Leading Trade Mark Law Practitioners.
 In addition, he is a barrister in the William C. Conner Inn of Court and has been an adjunct professor at Fordham Law School.

 Jonathan received his J.D. from Boston College Law School (cum laude, 1983), where he was also a member of the Boston College Law Review.
 He received his B.A. in philosophy from Oberlin College (1979).